-Veganuary is a fun challenge that encourages people worldwide to try vegan for the month of January and beyond.
-Throughout the year, Veganuary supports people and businesses alike to move to a plant-based diet as a way of protecting the environment, preventing animal suffering, and improving the health of millions of people.
+Veganuary is a fun challenge that encourages people worldwide to try vegan for the month of January.
+The goal is to support people and businesses to shift to a plant-based diet as a way of protecting the environment, preventing animal suffering, and improving the health of millions of people.
 Visit our Veganuary Challenge page to learn more about the movement and the importance of switching to a plant-based diet.

 Here are some tips to get started on your Veganuary journey!

 If you are thinking of going plant-based, know that you can go your own pace.